 When it comes to hiring a developer, you have lots of options.
 You may have started your site using one of the methods above and just need a little help or some tweaks that you want to hire someone to do.
 On the other hand, you might want to have someone build your travel agency website from the ground up and not have to worry about it.

-Design Since you’re working with a developer, you can sketch up the way you want your site and your developer should be able to deliver.
+Since you’re working with a developer, you can sketch up the way you want your site and your developer should be able to deliver.
 If you’re not sure what you want it to look like, you might have to pay extra for design services.
-A quick way to save money is to to research other websites and take screenshots or notes on what you like about those sites.
+A quick way to save money is to research other websites and take screenshots or notes on what you like about those sites.
 Maybe it was the color, the font, the style.

-Content With developer-built travel agency websites, you will need to write your own content, create your own pages and structure it accordingly but the developer should be able to help with best practices for page structures.
+With developer-built travel agency websites, you will need to write your own content, create your own pages and structure it accordingly but the developer should be able to help with best practices for page structures.
 If you don’t want to write content, you can pay extra for a content writer.

-Backend Depending on where and how your developer sets up your site and what level of access you want, you may or may not go into the backend of your travel agency website.
+Depending on where and how your developer sets up your site and what level of access you want, you may or may not go into the backend of your travel agency website.
 Typically speaking, if you hired a developer, you’ll likely use them for any updates as well.
-Expect to pay for their time when you have update or change requests.
+Expect to pay for their time when you have updates or change requests.

 Other (Important) Website Purchases to Keep in Mind